hl7-be/patient-monitoring/input/pagecontent/totem.md

 **DRAFT: 2024-11-25**

 Note : This is currently a project that exists out of multiple carepaths.
-This will eventually be split up into multiple carepaths.
+The different carepaths can be found below in the outcome module.

 ### Care Pathway Overview